This is the vessel featured in the Seg-Easy booklet.

 For quick, easy glue cleanup between segments, use damp pipe cleaners.
 If they are too wet, the glue will be washed out of the bond area.
 You can remove most of the water by running it through your fingers.
 I use one for every two gaps, then return it to the water and get another.

 Let the layer dry for 10 to 15 minutes.
-Then, remove the plate by gently prying it free from the segments with an awl.
+Then, remove the plate by gently prying it free.

 If a segment comes loose, simply replace it by eye and allow a little more drying time on subsequent layers.
 The release time is dependent upon the setting time of the glue.